aws-powertools/powertools-lambda-python/docs/quickstart.md

         return app.resolve(event, context)
     ```

-Thanks to the help of powertools tracer we have much cleaner code right now.
+With powertools tracer we have much cleaner code right now.
-To make our methods visible in the traces, we added `@tracer.capture_method` decorator to the processing methods.
+To make our methods visible in the traces, we add `@tracer.capture_method` decorator to the processing methods.
-We added annotations directly in the code without adding it with the context handler using the `tracer.put_annotation` method.
+We add annotations directly in the code without adding it with the context handler using the `tracer.put_annotation` method.
-Since we added the `@tracer.capture_lambda_handler` decorator for our `lambda_handler`, powertools automatically adds cold start information as an annotation.
+Since we add the `@tracer.capture_lambda_handler` decorator for our `lambda_handler`, powertools automatically adds cold start information as an annotation.
-It also automatically adds lambda response as a metadata into trace, so we don't need to worry about it as well.
+It also automatically append lambda response as a metadata into trace, so we don't need to worry about it as well.
 !!! tip
     For differences between annotations and metadata in traces, please follow [link](https://awslabs.github.io/aws-lambda-powertools-python/latest/core/tracer/#annotations-metadata).
 Therefore, you should see traces of your lambda in the X-ray console.
 === "Example X-RAY Console View"
 ![Tracer utility](./media/tracer_utility_showcase_2.png)

-You may also consider using **CloudWatch ServiceLens** which links the CloudWatch metrics and logs, in addition to traces from the AWS X-Ray.
+You may consider using **CloudWatch ServiceLens** which links the CloudWatch metrics and logs, in addition to traces from the AWS X-Ray.
 It gives you a complete view of your apps and their dependencies, making your services more observable.
-From here, you can easily browse to specific logs in CloudWatch Logs Insight, Metrics Dashboard or Traces in CloudWatch X-Ray traces.
+From here, you can browse to specific logs in CloudWatch Logs Insight, Metrics Dashboard or Traces in CloudWatch X-Ray traces.
 === "Example CloudWatch ServiceLens View"
 ![CloudWatch ServiceLens View](./media/tracer_utility_showcase_3.png)
 !!!
 Info
     For more information on CloudWatch ServiceLens, please visit [link](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ServiceLens.html).
 ## Custom Metrics
-The final step to provide complete observability is to add certain measures at the business level.
+The final step to provide complete observability is to add business metrics (such as number of sales or reservations).
-Lambda adds low-level technical metrics (such as Invocations, Duration, Error Count & Success Rate) to the CloudWatch metrics out of the box.
+Lambda adds technical metrics (such as Invocations, Duration, Error Count & Success Rate) to the CloudWatch metrics out of the box.
 Let's expand our application with custom metrics without Powertools to see how it works, then let's upgrade it with Powertools:-)

 === "app.py"